 = (EBIT/Net Sales)*100 = ((Rs 1,00,000+Rs 10,000+ Rs 20,000) / Rs 5,00,000)*100 = 26%

 Return on Asset = ( Net Income / Assets)*100

 Return on Equity = (Net Income / Shareholder’s Equity Investment)*100

 = (Rs 1,00,000 / Rs 12,00,000)*100 =8.33%.

 Uses of Profitability Ratios

-The profitability ratios are used to get an insight of a business.
-It helps an analyst to get an indication of the sufficiency or adequacy of profits.
-It finds out the rate of return and makes the business comparable to the industry as well as its own past.
-These ratios are used by banks and financial institutions while lending to the business as the ratios ensure them about the regular payments of interest and installments.
-Not only the bankers but owners also look at these ratios to know about the fruits, their investment is going to reap.
-Management follows and analyses these ratios to spot out the lacuna in their operations and thereby bring about the necessary improvements.
+The profitability ratios are used to get an insight into a business.
+It helps an analyst get an indication of the sufficiency or adequacy of profits.
+It finds out the rate of return and makes the business comparable to the industry and its past.
+These ratios are used by banks and financial institutions while lending to the business as the ratios ensure the regular payments of interest and installments.
+The bankers and owners look at these ratios to know about the fruits their investment is going to reap.
+Management follows and analyses these ratios to spot the lacuna in their operations and bring about the necessary improvements.